KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 # PyKinect2-PyQtGraph-PointClouds
-Creating real-time dynamic Point Clouds using PyQtGraph and PyKinect2.
+Creating real-time dynamic Point Clouds using PyQtGraph, Kinect 2 and the python library PyKinect2.

 ## Description
 The PointCloud.py file contains the main class to produce dynamic Point Clouds using the [PyKinect2](https://github.com/Kinect/PyKinect2) and the [PyQtGraph](https://github.com/pyqtgraph/pyqtgraph) libraries.